24 Sights in Perugia, Italy (with Map and Images)

 18. Porta Sole

-The Porta Sole, also known as the arch of the Lilies or the Arch of Montesperelli, is one of the ancient city gates of the Etruscan city walls of the city of Perugia.
-In truth, the name Porta Sole belonged, before the Arch of the Lilies, to two other doors, now destroyed.
+The Porta Sole, also known as the arch of the Lilies or Montesperelli, is one of the ancient city gates of the Etruscan city walls of the city of Perugia.
+In truth, the name Porta Sole belonged, before the Arch of the Lilies, to two other gates, now destroyed.
 Porta Sole is also a district of the historic center of Perugia.

 19. Collegio del Cambio